muratk3n/thirdwave/en/README.md

 "@HCTrudo

-People need to stop using the word “progressives” incorrectly.
-What alternate universe has McAuliffe made “inroads” with progressives"
+People need to stop using the word 'progressives' incorrectly.
+What alternate universe has McAuliffe made 'inroads' with progressives"

 [Link](https://mobile.twitter.com/HCTrudo/status/1328150020999290880)